 - Short and sweet – Lead magnets are easy to consume, so this isn’t the time to share your 3000-page novel.

-- Drives action – Your lead magnet should be tied into a paid product or service that your customers will want.
+- Drives action – Your lead magnet should be tied to a paid product or service that your customers will want.

 - Instant – Use your email client to make sure your lead magnet is delivered immediately after signup.